-The Takeda Castle, constructed on the mountain at 353 meters of altitude, is one of the one hundred famous castles in Japan.
+The Takeda Castle, constructed on a mountain at 353 meters of altitude, is one of the top hundred famous castles in Japan.

-In autumn early on the morning, fog can be seen when the sky is clear.
+In autumn when the sky is clear, fog can be seen early in the morning.

 The view is such that the castle can be seen surrounded by a sea of clouds, thus resembling a castle floating in the sky.

 As time goes by, visitors have given the names of “castle floating in the sky” or “Japan’s Machu Picchu” to the ruins of Takeda Castle.